ECMA-262-3 in detail. Chapter 5. Functions.

 };

-alert(foo.bar); // 'yes'
+console.log(foo.bar); // 'yes'

-Therefore the complete answer on the question “about parentheses” is the following: parentheses are needed when function is not at the expression position and we want to call it with its creation — in that case we manually transform function to FE.
-In case when parser knows that it deals with the FE, parentheses are not required.
+Grouping parentheses are needed when a function is not at the expression position and if we want to call it immediately right after its creation — in this case we just manually transform the function to FE.

 1, function () {

-alert('anonymous function is called');
+console.log('anonymous function is called');

 }();

-By the way, the grouping operator can surround the function description as without call parentheses, and also including call parentheses, i.e. both expressions below are correct FE:
+By the way, the grouping operator can surround the function description as without call parentheses, and also including call parentheses.
+I.e. both expressions below are correct FE:

 (function () {})();